Bedrock-OSS/bedrock-wiki/docs/blocks/custom-fluids.md

 ## Outer Fluid Block 3

-Below is the JSON for the outer fluid block 3.
+Below is the JSON for the `outer fluid block 3`.
 To replicate the json, copy and quick replace `template` with your fluid's name.
+This block solely places the falling fluid block.
+Moreover, all fluid blocks check for the existence of at least one fluid block from a higher tier next to them.
+If none is found, the block deletes itself.

 <CodeHeader>BH\blocks\fluid_template\fluid_template3.json</CodeHeader>
 <Spoiler title="Outer Fluid 3 JSON">